bhimrazy/Oracle-Practical-DBMS-Labs/Labs/Lab_3.md

 ```

-7.Insert a tuple into a relation department with dnumber as 10 and dname as COMPUTER.
+7. Insert a tuple into a relation department with dnumber as 10 and dname as COMPUTER.
 Comment.

 ```sql
     -- Query